 4. Cross-platform engagements

 As more social platforms create their own analytics reports to prove their value, it is important to benchmark these across all owned properties.
-Whole Whole tracks a universal count of Learning Engagements (15 seconds of measured attention) across content we create across the following platforms: Our website, YouTube, Facebook, Udemy, Medium, conferences, and webinars.
+Whole Whole tracks a universal count of Learning Engagements (15 seconds of measured attention) across content we create across the following platforms: Our website, YouTube, Facebook, Whole Whale University, Medium, conferences, and webinars.
 We can then evaluate the cost in time and money over the engagement.
 So, if you spend 15 seconds or more reading this post, congrats, you just counted as a learning engagement for us!

 5. 90-Day Retention

 This is a new feature inside of Google Analytics and is a fun look at your website’s audience trailing 90 day user behavior.
 This will help show you how super users are using your site.
 We love to look at this along with the New vs. Returning traffic segments, which show users that have been to your site in the past 2 years vs. people that have just found the site for the first time.